Ferilla: Description

 The ferilla bears many similarities to the dgħajsa tal-pass, but it was more sturdy since it was not confined to sheltered harbours.
 It has a taller forestem and a higher freeboard than the dgħajsa.
 The bows of the ferilla usually depict the Eye of Horus.

 The ferilla is usually less than 30 feet long, and it was equipped with both oars and sails with a sprit rig.
 The boats have removable washboards.

+The ferilla is recognizable by its very tall fore stem and short aft stem, some examples carried a double layer of gunwhale (the area that rests above the tappiera, which is painted brown on today's boats).
+These boats carried a tarkija sail, a type of spritsail that has the foot of the yard resting on the bank il-lasta rather than being lashed to the mast.